Instructions for participants*

 - Gold-plated pins and trophies for top contestants.

 - Plaque for schools and winners at each school.

-- Appreciation gifts for judges, timer and contact person.
+- Appreciation gifts for judges, timer and contest organizer.

 - The contest must be held between Jan.
 1 and May 31.

-- A request form for supplies must be completed and returned to Modern Woodmen each year, at least 30 days before the contest.
+- A School Speech Contest order form must be completed and submitted to Modern Woodmen each year, at least 30 days before the contest.

-- Speech content must be each student’s own thoughts and words on the topic, “A person who has overcome.”
+- Speech content must be each student’s own thoughts and words on the topic outlined above.

 - No costumes, visuals or props may be used at the contest.
 If used, 50 points will be deducted.

 - At the school’s discretion, speeches may be memorized or notes may be used, but students must be notified of the decision two weeks before the contest.

 - Each speech must be three to five minutes long.
 Penalty points will be assessed for speeches over or under the time limit.

 How to request